-The officers are two and she is one (not to mention the mass of cops behind them).
+The officers are two and she is one (not to mention the mass of many cops behind them).
 They are armed - she is not (most probably).
 They have full riot gear - military style protection.
-She has on a sleeveless and backless dress.
-They have steel-toed boot - while she has on flimsy flats.
+She has on a sleeveless and backless sundress.
+They have steel-toed boots - while she has on flimsy flats.

 Note the woman's overall posture.
 This is seen most accurately via the perfect lateral perspective shown above.
 From the top of her head down her back, legs and feet - she is simply straight.
 Again - this is very alpha - signaling her strength, determination and defiance.